 Market risk is the risk of loss arising from adverse changes in interest rates, currency exchange rates, credit spreads, or from fluctuations in bond, commodity or equity prices.
-For purposes of financial risk management, the ANZ Group's trading operations in interest rates, foreign exchange, commodities and securities.
+For purposes of financial risk management, the ANZ Group differentiates between traded and non-traded market risks.
+Traded market risks principally arise from the ANZ Group's trading operations in interest rates, foreign exchange, commodities and securities.
 The non-traded market risk is predominantly interest rate risk in the banking book.
 Other non-traded market risks include transactional and structural foreign exchange risk arising from capital investments in offshore operations and non-traded equity risk.
 Losses arising from the occurrence of such market risk events may adversely affect the ANZ Group's position.